 Eugene Brown

-Born on May 11th, 1934
+Born May 11th, 1934, in Flatwoods, Kentucky

-Died on December 26th, 1994
+Died December 26th, 1994, in Ashland, Kentucky

 Eugene Brown was an amazing man born in 1934.
 He was known by everyone throughout eastern Kentucky as simply "Farmer."
 True to the nick name, Eugene was a farmer most of his life, and also was a self taught plumber and electrician with a family business.
-He and his sons, John and Joe, did all of the plumbing and electrical work for many of the houses developed in Greenup County, Kentucky, from the 1970's-90's, especially the houses built by the wealthy Bailey family of Flatwoods, KY.
+He and his sons, John and Joe, did all of the plumbing and electrical work for many of the houses developed in Greenup County, Kentucky, from the 1950s-90s, especially the houses built by the wealthy Bailey family of Flatwoods, KY.

 Since the Baileys were cousins of the Browns, they depended on each other for construction work.